 The thrust of the Special Education Model is for placement of students with disabilities in the level of their perceived academic ability.
 They may be moved up or down on the Model if change in their academic ability is perceived.
-It is the Special Education Teacher who is responsible for all decisions regarding students with disabilities
+It is the Special Education Teacher who is responsible for all decisions regarding students with disabilities.

 The nations of our world are well familiar with the Special Education Model.
-The full Model, or aspects of It, have characterized the approach to education and disability on the global level for many centuries.
+The full Model, or aspects of it, have characterized the approach to education and disability on the global level for many centuries.
 While the full Special Education Model is now in force in many nations, there are many others in which the entire Model is not in place.

 The traditional Special Education Model for students with disabilities as described above is being challenged by the recently advocated Inclusive Education Model.
 Education systems around the globe now must consider their direction for the future: to continue with a form of the Special Education Model or to move to the new Model.
 Two United Nations policy announcements on the issue, the 1994 UNESCO Salamanca Statement and Framework for Action and the 2006 UN Convention on the Rights of Persons with Disabilities, lay out the UN position in the following.